New York Court Declares Fantasy Sports Betting UnconstitutionalAugust 31, 2020 – Advisories

 - IFS are not “wagers on future contingent events not under the contestants’ control or influence because contestants have control over which players they choose[.]”

-Based on its findings, the Legislature declared that IFS games do not constitute gambling under the state’s penal law.
+Based on its findings, the New York Legislature declared that IFS games do not constitute gambling under the state’s penal law.

 In 2016, a group of individuals who claimed to have gambling addictions, or have relatives who do, challenged Chapter 237 as a violation of the New York State Constitution’s prohibition on gambling.
-Once former adversaries, the Attorney General, FanDuel, and DraftKings joined forces and argued the new law was constitutional.
+While former adversaries, the New York Attorney General, FanDuel and DraftKings joined forces and argued the new law was constitutional.

 The Effect of the Court’s Ruling

 Pending review by the New York Court of Appeals, New York prohibits IFS contests but does not criminalize the activity.
 As a result, IFS, as offered by DraftKings and FanDuel, would not be subject to penal law prohibition.
 In short, they may continue to be offered in New York State.